fireteam99/cral-cli/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Don't forget to update any tests and/or documentation when neccessary.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/fireteam99/cral-cli/tags).

+## Changelog

+All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

 ## Authors